The Eigenlearning Framework: A Conservation Law Perspective on Kernel Regression and Wide Neural Networks: Derivations: the eigenlearning equations

 We did not require that $i \neq j$, and so Equation \ref{eqn:E[Zij_Zij]} holds for Case 1 as well as Case 2.

-\textbf{Case 3.} We now aim to calculate $\E{}{\Z_{ii}\Z_{jj}}$ with $i \neq j$.
+\textbf{Case 3.} We now aim to calculate $\E{}{\Z_{ii}\Z_{jj}}$ for $i \neq j$.
 We might hope to use Equation \ref{eqn:d_dLambda_trick} in calculating $\E{}{\Z_{ii} \Z_{jj}}$, but this approach is stymied by the fact that we would need to take a derivative with respect to $\Lambdab_{ij}$, but we only have an approximation for $\Z$ for diagonal $\Lambdab$.
-We can circumvent this by means of $\ZU$.
+We can circumvent this by means of $\ZU$, using an approach which is equivalent to rediagonalizing $\Lambdab$ after a symmetric perturbation.
 From the definition of $\ZU$, we find that

 Differentiating with respect to both $\U_{ij}$ and $\U_{ji}$ with opposite signs ensures that the derivative is taken within the manifold of orthogonal matrices.
 Now, using Equation \ref{eqn:ZU_equivalence_first_order}, we find that